Maryland Gov. Hogan urges vigilance against covid-19 as region heads into Thanksgiving holiday

 On Thursday, the Centers for Disease Control and Prevention, in its first press briefing in months, urged Americans to stay home this Thanksgiving because of the risks posed by travel.

-“Right now, as we’re seeing exponential growth in cases and the opportunity to translocate disease or infection from one part of the country to another, leads to our recommendation to avoid travel at this time,” said Henry Walke, incident manager for CDC’s covid-19 response.
+“Right now, as we’re seeing exponential growth in cases and the opportunity to translocate disease or infection from one part of the country to another, leads to our recommendation to avoid travel at this time,” said Henry Walke, incident manager for the CDC’s covid-19 response.

 A recent survey by AAA Mid-Atlantic found that the vast majority of residents in the national capital region are staying home.
 The survey, which was conducted before the CDC’s recommendation against travel, found that 83 percent of area residents said they would not be traveling for Thanksgiving.
-Of those, 65 percent cited concerns about the virus as a reason and 93 percent said they perceived that traveling at this time poses a risk.
+Of those, 65 percent cited concerns about the virus as a reason, and 93 percent said they perceived that traveling at this time poses a risk.

 Even so, many are on the move.
-The Transportation Security Administration reported that it screened more than 1 million people on Friday.
+The Transportation Security Administration reported that it screened more than 1 million people Friday.
 It was only the second time since the pandemic began that more than a million people moved through airport security checkpoints.
 TSA reported screening more than 980,000 people on Saturday.
 The numbers could spike again this week; officials expect that more people will travel on Wednesday and then again on Sunday, which has traditionally been one of the busiest travel days.

-The numbers are a fraction of a normal Thanksgiving week, but they still are worrisome to public health officials, who continue to worry about people congregating at airports.
+The numbers are a fraction of a normal Thanksgiving week, but they still are worrisome to public health officials, who continue to sound alarms about people congregating at airports.

 AAA Mid-Atlantic previously said it expected up to 50 million Americans to travel for Thanksgiving — a drop from the 55 million who traveled in 2019.
-But that number was based on mid-October economic forecast models, before the most recent nationwide surge in covid-19 cases, AAA noted.
+But that number was based on mid-October economic forecast models, before the most recent nationwide surge in coronavirus cases, AAA noted.

 “Given the recent surge in covid-19 and the strong urging of public health officials for everyone to stay home for the holiday, the Thanksgiving travel landscape continues to change,” said John Townsend, spokesman for AAA Mid-Atlantic.